-This is a period of great change, uncertainty and opportunity within the medical technology and diagnostics sectors.
-This seminar will help you prepare for these changes and operate successfully in the changed environment in Europe.
-The seminar will cover in depth the new regulations and how they will be implemented by Member States and Notified Bodies.
-You will hear the latest thoughts on clinical development, safety monitoring and the implications of Brexit.
+The New Medical Device Regulation (MDR) brings about a period of great change, uncertainty and opportunity within the medical technology and diagnostics sectors.
+This seminar will help you embrace these changes and operate successfully in the new environment in Europe.
+It will cover in depth the new regulations and their implementation by the Member States and Notified Bodies.
+You will get to hear the latest thoughts on clinical development, safety monitoring and the implications of Brexit.

 09.30 Chairman’s welcome and introduction

 09.45 Introduction and background to the new regulation